aboveboardgamers/aboveboardgamers.github.io/cru.md

 Acra was surrounded by our God-directed brave knights, but the army of the even braver Saladin was waiting just around the corner, so the good knights got the updated word from God to run away to Jaffa.
 A far less dangerous place to siege, victory at Jaffa could open up a path to Jerusalem, and the True Cross (a religious artefact, not a coffee bar).
 Saladin, meanwhile, marched to Acre to help out his general Kara-Kush, probably disappointed to find no Crusaders there.
 Also meanwhile, al-Mansur and az-Zahir (also not coffee bars), headed off to try and surround the quite hairy Bohemond in Antioch.

-The siege of Jaffa was a non-event, and the city fell to the Crusaders with little resistance. _Mild prayer, and vigorous pillage, signaled the end of an otherwise uneventful __turn one___.
+The siege of Jaffa was a non-event, and the city fell to the Crusaders with little resistance. _Mild prayer, and vigorous pillaging, signaled the end of an otherwise uneventful __turn one___.

 <img src="/img/post/cru1.jpg" class="center">